isc-projects/stork/doc/user/install.rst

 ``--skip-tls-cert-verification`` flag or ``STORK_AGENT_SKIP_TLS_CERT_VERIFICATION`` environment variable set to 1, to disable Kea certificate verification.

-The Kea accepts only requests signed with a trusted certificate, when the ``cert-required`` parameter is set to ``true`` in the Kea CA configuration file.
+Kea accepts only requests signed with a trusted certificate, when the ``cert-required`` parameter is set to ``true`` in the Kea CA configuration file.
 In this case, the Stork agent must use valid certificates; it cannot use self-signed certificates created during Stork agent registration.

-If the Kea is configured to use Basic Auth, the Stork agent will read the credentials from the Kea CA configuration file.
+If Kea is configured to use Basic Auth, the Stork agent will read the credentials from the Kea CA configuration file.
 The Stork agent chooses credentials with user name beginning with ``stork``.
 If there is no such user, the agent will use the first user from the list.